By Paul Taylor

 Well, I suppose one possible side effect of Nanogen’s Aquamatch product is that you might feel a bit silly using a giant crayon to color in your scalp!

 Other than that, you should be OK.
-All product ingredients have been tested as safe, so you shouldn’t experience any side effects from Nanogen at all.
+All product ingredients have been tested as safe, so you shouldn’t experience any side effects from any Nanogen products at all.

 Suppose you've been using a concealer for a few months (or even years?) and finally had enough.
 Perhaps your continued hair loss had reached a point of no return where your concealer fails to hide your hair loss any more.